 Here’s the lowdown on the best Julian Edelman rookie cards, along with an investment outlook for the next few years as he begins to enter the twilight of his career.

 Edelman was a late pick in the ‘09 draft, so he’s only found on eight cards.
-Six are numbered to 999 or less, while four are signed by the player himself.
-We’ve looked at recent sales to bring you a list with three of the top options right now.
+Six are numbered to 999 or less, while the player himself signs four.
+We’ve looked at recent sales to bring you a list of three of the top options right now.

 Edelman’s Rookie Ticket is a bit of a letdown.
-We have no idea of exactly how many copies there are, while it comes with an autograph of the stickered variety.
-However, it does have a solid black and white color scheme, and the brand is valued highly by collectors.
+We have no idea exactly how many copies there are, while it comes with an autograph of the stickered variety.
+However, it does have a solid black-and-white color scheme, and the brand is valued highly by collectors.

 It comes with an image of the player holding a football in hand, while there’s a lot going all around him.
 For example, there are massive ‘2009 Rookie’ letters found behind and in front of him, and it’s a struggle to fit everything in despite the landscape design.
 It’s still one of the more popular Edelman RCs, especially when looking at gem mint versions.